mabrobotics/MD80-x-CANdle-Documentation/software_package/Quick startup guide ROS2.md

 Let’s run a simple example of the candle ROS2 node.
 In order to run the node, clone it into your local ROS2 workspace.
 After that, build it with `colcon` and run using the `ros2 run` command.
 Be sure to source your workspace with `source install/setup.bash` prior to running the package, and in each new terminal window you're going to send commands related to the node.

-First, let’s run the node with arguments that fit your MD80 x CANdle setup.
+First, let’s run the node with arguments that fit your MD x CANdle setup.
 The general syntax is:
 ```
 ros2 run candle_ros2 candle_ros2_node <BUS> <FDCAN baud>
 ```